Sinhel/Regexp/README.md

   Output with capture groups is printed with a seperator character that can be specified.
 Uniqe matches are printed on new line.
 If printing paths with -p all paths will be seperated with new line.

   Named capture groups are supported.
-If they are not used they will be numbered from 0 to n, where 0 complete match of regular expression.
+If they are not used they will be numbered from 0 to n, where 0 is the complete match of regular expression.

   Regex group names and file names of parsed file can be printed out at first line as column headers.